2023 Best Value Linguistics & Literature Doctor's Degree Schools in the Southeast Region

 The average tuition and fees for an out-of-state graduate students at UGA are $27,464 a year.

-UGA excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Linguistics & Literature Doctor’s Degree Schools in the Southeast Region list.
+UGA also claimed a spot on our Best Linguistics & Literature Doctor’s Degree Schools in the Southeast Region list.
+It’s in the top 15% of all schools in this category.

 Read full report on Linguistics & Comparative Literature at University of Georgia

-Louisiana State University and Agricultural & Mechanical College did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a doctor’s degree.
-It came in at #6 on the list.
-Louisiana State University is a very large public school located in the city of Baton Rouge.
+Louisiana State University and Agricultural & Mechanical College landed the #6 spot in the 2023 rankings for the best value doctor’s degree linguistics and comparative literature programs.
+Louisiana State University is a very large public school located in the medium-sized city of Baton Rouge.

 Louisiana State University graduate students pay an average of $29,966 in tuition and fees each year.

-Tulane University of Louisiana did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a doctor’s degree.
-It came in at #7 on the list.
-Located in the large city of New Orleans, Tulane is a private not-for-profit school with a fairly large student population.
+Tulane University of Louisiana came in at #7 in this year’s edition of the Best Value Linguistics & Literature Doctor’s Degree Schools in the Southeast Region ranking.
+Located in the city of New Orleans, Tulane is a private not-for-profit school with a large student population.

 Explore the best linguistics and comparative literature colleges for a specific state in the Southeast region.